pushtorefresh/storio/README.md

 * [`StorIOContentResolver` Design tests](storio-contentresolver/src/test/java/com/pushtorefresh/storio/contentresolver/design)

 ####Architecture:
-`StorIOSQLiteDb` and `StorIOContentResolver` — are abstractions with default implementations: `StorIOSQLiteDbImpl` and `DefaultStorIOContentResolver`.
+`StorIOSQLiteDb` and `StorIOContentResolver` — are abstractions with default implementations: `DefaultStorIOSQLiteDb` and `DefaultStorIOContentResolver`.

 It means, that you can have your own implementation of `StorIOSQLiteDb` and `StorIOContentResolver` with custom behavior, such as memory caching, verbose logging and so on.